Skip to main content

 Chakka

-A type of fermented milk drink, sometimes mixed with herbs or fruits.
-While not always alcoholic, some variations can have a low alcohol content due to fermentation.
+A fermented milk drink, sometimes mixed with herbs or fruit.
+It isn't always alcoholic, though fermentation can leave some versions with a trace of alcohol.

 spiritVarious